bowenyan/domain-specific-graph-for-recommendation/README.md

-## Domain-specific knowledge graph for recommendation.
+## Domain-specific knowledge graph for recommendation

 The main goal of the project is to provide a technology intelligence platform for technology competitive analysis.
 We created technology space maps, in which nodes represent technology domains and edges denote the relationships between the technology domains, by applying different statistical methods, e.g., similarity measures, information theory, economic base metrics.
 It is a network-analytic based decision making tool.